NXP Connects Global Back Office to Company Mission

 Bryan said Workiva will help keep NXP's career-driven employees engaged.

 ‘If I can reduce administrative work so that our people can focus on other areas that add value and allow the team to develop, that's the ultimate goal for me.
 Whether it’s reading other filings, looking at best practices, or reinventing processes to save time overall, they are becoming more of a business partner’, Bryan said.

 ‘If you really want to revolutionise how you do finance and accounting—your reporting, your risk analysis and start drilling into automation as well—I would look at the Workiva suite of products and their partnerships’, Trevor said.

-Word and Excel are registered trademarks of Microsoft Inc. in the United States and/or other countries.
+Word and Excel are registered trademarks of the Microsoft group of companies in the United States and/or other countries.